Lasagna Cat

 Lasagna Cat is a web series created by production company Fatal Farm as a parody of the Garfield comic strips created by American cartoonist Jim Davis.
-The series was uploaded in bulk to YouTube in 2008 and 2017, and consists mainly of humorous live-action recreations of classic Garfield comics.
+The series was uploaded in bulk to YouTube in 2008 and 2017, and consists mainly of humorous live-action recreations of nostalgic Garfield comics.

 Format

 The majority of Lasagna Cat consists of live-action reenactments of the Garfield comic strips, featuring costumed performers in the roles of Jon Arbuckle, Garfield, and Odie.
 Each reenactment is followed by a surreal "interlude" segment, related to themes or dialogue found in the original adapted strip.
 This can either be a music video set to a copyrighted song, or a different form of satirical skit.
 After which, a smiling mugshot of cartoonist Jim Davis is shown, sometimes edited to fit the scenario.
 Most of the series' videos are only a few minutes long, with the exception of "07/27/1978" and "Sex Survey Results", which are one and five hours long, respectively.
 The series exists mainly to satirize the original Garfield comics' style of humor and as a surreal tribute to Davis.